eneam/mboxviewer/README.md

 Mbox viewer is a free software.
 Most of it is licensed under AGPLv3.
 Small parts are licenced under CPOL 1.02.
 MailKit open source library linked to connect to SMTP servers is licensed under MIT.
-See the LICENCE.txt file included in the distribution for further details.
+See the [LICENSE.txt](LICENSE.txt) file included in the distribution for further details.

 NOTE: The source code and executable were released under GPLv2 on Sourceforge since the project inception as shown on the Summary page.
 There was no explicit license information for the project on the Github.
 However, without a license, the default copyright laws apply, meaning that authors retain all rights to the source code and no one may reproduce, distribute, or create derivative works from the work.
-The LICENSE.txt file was added in v1.0.3.4 to make the licensing explicit and to synchronize the License published on Sourceforge and Github.
+The [LICENSE.txt](LICENSE.txt)  file was added in v1.0.3.4 to make the licensing explicit and to synchronize the License published on Sourceforge and Github.

 Documents
 ---------

-UserGuide.pdf provides comprehensive information how to install MBox Viewer, start and use supported features.
+[UserGuide.pdf](UserGuide.pdf) provides comprehensive information how to install MBox Viewer, start and use supported features.

 Videos
 ------

-Open [Introduction to MBox Viewer](https://www.youtube.com/watch?v=qrjjR9Bvz8k) link to view "Introduction to MBox Viewer" video.
-It is somewhat outdated but it covers basics.
+Refer to [Introduction to MBox Viewer](https://www.youtube.com/watch?v=qrjjR9Bvz8k) video (somewhat outdated) for introduction.

 Installation